Kitties vs Facebook Pixel: Your Marketing Past and Future

 - Issues with custom conversion rules when using the URL Equals option, as it will not count a conversion if someone lands on a version of the URL with any additional text beyond what is pasted into the URL field (ex: UTM parameters, http vs https, or even an extra «/» at the end).To track your custom conversions accurately, we suggest using URL Contains and pasting the minimum portion of the URL needed to distinguish this page from any other page on your website (ex: starting after «www» and ending before «.com» or «.org»).

 - Issues with old conversion pixels.
 If you’ve just transitioned from the old conversion pixel and are optimizing for conversions, you may experience a few days of decreased performance while the new pixel gathers the data needed to optimize sufficiently.
 Please review the optimization section in the Conversion pixel transitioning guide for recommendations and best practices.

 Facebook Pixel is a useful and convenient tool for those who want to increase the effectiveness of their marketing on Facebook and Instagram.
 It’s installed on your site, collects data about user actions, and sends this data to your Facebook advertising account.
 Thanks to this data, you can:

 - Track conversions and evaluate advertising payback.

 - Optimize your advertising campaigns by showing them to users who are more likely to complete a conversion.

 Once you’ve mastered Facebook Pixel and you’ll be looking for more advantages, import data from Facebook into Google Analytics to compare the performance of all your advertising channels in one interface.
 You can do this using OWOX BI.
 See how it works with a free trial.
-At the end of the 14-day trial period, you can continue importing cost data from Facebook to Google Analytics for free.

 P.S.
 Instructions on how to set up the import you’ll find in the article «4 Ways to Import Cost Data into Google Analytics»